 Existing research has documented negative share price reactions to the announcement of SB826 (i.e. Greene, Intintoli, and Kahle 2020), but did compliance with the quota actually worsen financial performance?
-In this section, I show that within 3 years, the quota did not deteriorate firm profitability, values, or returns and, if anything, improved them.
+In this section, I show that within three years, the quota did not deteriorate firm profitability, values, or returns and, if anything, improved them.

-Figure A5 plots the average return on assets among companies in the treatment and control group from 2015 to 2021.
-California-based companies with all-male boards prior to the quota were on a downward trajectory from 2015 to 2017, having experienced an 8 percentage point reduction in average ROA over the period.
+California-based companies with all-male boards prior to the quota had declining Return on Assets from 2015 to 2017, having experienced an 8 percentage point reduction over the period (Figure A5).
 The reduction among treated firms is more substantial than the two percentage point decline experienced by control firms over the same period.
 However, operating performance among treated firms catches up in the three years after the quota.
 The same figure shows that between 2018 and 2021, average ROA among treated firms rises by 13 percentage points, compared to a 7 percentage point increase among the control group.